Corporate insolvency

 Do all creditors have equal priority?

-No, all creditors do not have equal priority.
+No, not all creditors have equal priority.
 In winding-up proceedings, there is an order of priority according to which the creditors are paid – the so-called order of priority of creditors.
 The individual classes do not rank equally, but all creditors within a class rank equally among themselves.

-• Thirdly, wage claims, holiday pay, etc. are paid.
-However, employees receive their pay from the Employees’ Guarantee Fund, so that they do not have to wait for the winding-up proceedings.
-Instead, the Employees’ Guarantee Fund sets up a claim against the insolvent estate.
+- Third, wage claims, holiday pay, etc. are paid.
+However, employees receive their pay from the Employees’ Guarantee Fund (in Danish: Lønmodtagernes Garantifond) so that they do not have to wait for the winding-up proceedings.
+Instead, the Employees’ Guarantee Fund sets up a claim against the bankrupt estate.

-Within each class, the individual creditors will receive the same percentage share of the amount owing to them.
+Within each class, the individual creditors will receive the same percentage share of the amount owed to them.
 This is also called dividend.

-Only when all creditors in a class have received 100 per cent of the amount owing to them is dividend paid to the creditors in the next class.
+Only when all creditors in a class have received 100 percent of the amount owed to them, dividend is paid to the creditors in the next class.

 Debt legally secured by charge will still be charged as agreed.